artur-gramacki/Epileptic-Seizure-Detection/README.md

 A version that only calculates one selected case `expert_A_1sec_1chunk_64Hz_fold_0`.
 Can be used to test codes quickly.
 Just execute `EEG_neonatal.ipynb` Jupyter notebook.
-In the `../working/inputs` dir `expert_A_1sec_1chunk_64Hz.hdf5` file has been downloaded, so Jupyter notebook can work properly.
+In the `../working/inputs` dir `expert_A_1sec_1chunk_64Hz.hdf5` file has been uploaded, so Jupyter notebook can work properly.

-If you want to calculated other cases, HDF5 files must be generated and downloaded to the `../working/inputs` dir.
+If you want to calculated other cases, HDF5 files must be generated and uploaded to the `../working/inputs` dir.
 This task has been implemented in R. Follow the instructions in the paper (`Replication of the results` section).